Pumpkin Cookies with Cream Cheese Frosting are easy, super moist and a must add to your fall baking list. They will be a hit with everyone!

-Aside from the leaves, the cool weather, the comfort food, the pumpkin patch, my birthday and Halloween, one of my favorite parts of October is that it is finally time for me to start enjoying all things pumpkin.
+Aside from the leaves, the cool weather, the comfort food, the pumpkin patch, my birthday and Halloween, one of my favorite parts of fall is that it is finally time for me to start enjoying all things pumpkin.
 From pumpkin soup to pumpkin cheesecake, to pumpkin martinis, I love it all.
 And now that I can add these easy, super moist cookies to the list I am pretty sure I have enough recipes to use the bajillion cans of pumpkin puree I stocked up on last time I was at Costco.

 Preheat oven to 350 degrees.
 Line a baking sheet with parchment paper.